oSoWoSo/dotbins/README.md

     versions            Show installed tool versions and their last update times
-    readme              Generate README.md file with tool information get                 Download and install a tool directly without using a configuration file
+    readme              Generate README.md file with tool information get                 Download and install a tool directly from GitHub or from a remote configuration

 options:
   -h, --help            show this help message and exit